VoiSmart/pjsip-android-builder/README.md

 1. Execute `./prepare-build-system`
 2. If everything goes well you should see all the compiled libraries (opus, openh264, openssl) in the <b>output</b> folder.

+## Build PJSIP using Docker
+1. Download JDK from the Oracle server and put it the the root directory (i.e. jdk-8u211-linux-x64.tar.gz)
+2. Change JDK_DIR and JDK_TAR args of the build.dockerfile file according to the downloaded JDK file
+3. Run ./build_with_docker.sh to build the lib

 ## Build PJSIP
 After you have successfully set up everything, to build PJSIP execute `./build`